 The manuscript collection contains unique hand- and typewritten letters, diaries, account books, records of governments and organizations, and research notes.
 The collection is particularly strong in family history, agriculture, railroads, personal accounts of military conflicts, religion, emigration, government and politics, and early crafts and trades.

-Items in the manuscript collection can be identified through online catalog and through the Brigham Index and Calendars in the library.
+Items in the manuscript collection can be identified through online catalog, through keyword searching below, and through the Brigham Index and Calendars in the library.
 Only a small portion of the library’s manuscript holdings are in the online catalog.
-Researchers can also explore recently processed manuscripts.
+A few of our manuscripts have been transcribed for online reading.

 Among the maps at the Leahy Library are some of the earliest maps of Vermont, Wallings county maps (1850s), Beers atlases (1870s), and state highway maps.
 The collection includes railroad maps, highway department county maps, U.S. Geological Survey topographic maps, and the Dewart Collection of copies of early town lotting plans.
 Most maps are listed in the card catalog and a copy of David A. Cobb's Vermont Maps Prior to 1900 has been annotated with the library's call numbers.
 Most of the library’s maps are in the online catalog.